Blog • Published Date:October 17, 2023 | Updated Date:December 18, 2024 • 12 Min

 The business also needs funding, and that investment must correspond to the business itself.
 A fair average investment amount for approval under the SUV is about CAD $160,000 (USD 120,000), making it one of the most affordable residency by investment routes in not only Canada but the world.

-In this piece, we will highlight the most important factors regarding the investment aspect of the SUV and the provinces with the best sector-specific economic output.
+Here are the most important factors regarding the investment aspect of the SUV and the provinces with the best sector-specific economic output.

 One of the most important aspects of the Start-up Visa is that it is a federal program, meaning it is not limited to a specific province or area of Canada, unlike the Provincial Nominee Programs (PNPs), which limit applicants to reside and work in a specific province.